BioforestChain/dweb_browser-docs/docs/en/plaoc/flow.md

 }
 ```

-Your app is now officially declared as a Plaoc app.
+Your app is now officially declared as a Dweb app.

 ## Getting Started